ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-2.md

 });
 ```

-Since the first item in an array has an index of 0, we check if “i” is less than the length of the array.
+Since the first item in an array has an index of 0, we check if "i" is less than the length of the array.

 Assuming you inserted Tweets into your database earlier, you can restart your web server and load the homepage http://127.0.0.1:8080/ to see our tweets get printed to our terminal.